-If the reduction of flooded area at certain stage of filter application is greater than a defined threshold (15-20% in our implementation), it means that a gap in the boundary must have been closed (see Figure 4 below).
+If the reduction of flooded area at certain stage of filter application is grater than defined threshold (15-20% in our implementation), it means that boundary gap must have been closed (see Figure 4 below).
 After finding the optimal number of border expansions (denoted by growlevel) the corresponding bitmap is passed to PoTrace.